• Skip to primary navigation

 • Remove from the fridge and drain the water.
 Then add the rosemary, thyme and olive oil and let marinate for about 1 hour in the refrigerator.

-• Heat a large fry pan over high heat.
+• Heat a large skillet over high heat.
 Then add the hearts and marinade to the pan and cook until just cooked through about 5 minutes, stirring occasionally.
 Make sure the pan is large enough so that the hearts are all in a single layer.
 You don’t want to crowd the pan otherwise the hearts won’t cook evenly.
 You’ll know when the hearts are done because they may start to burst.

 Notes